rtCamp/Frappe-Manager/docs/commands/ssl.md

 * `-c, --challenge`: ACME validation method.
 * `--cname`: Delegated zone for _acme-challenge. dns01 only.
+* `--dns-provider`: Label of the \[ssl.dns_providers] credential set that authenticates this domain, from fm ssl dns-config cloudflare --name.
+Omit for the default account. dns01 only.
 * `--dry-run`: Rehearse against Let's Encrypt staging.
 Nothing is kept: no certificate, no nginx change.
 * `--standalone`: For an external Docker project on the fm-global-frontend-network network.
 * `--dev`: Issue from fm's local CA, so no internet or public DNS is needed.
 Bench mode only.